 As children start using number words, they don’t always have a sense of what those words really mean.
 Early on, we guide children to develop a meaningful number sense by focusing on small numbers.

-En Español También.
 Card games provide meaningful practice of the basic number combinations.
-These common card games that children learn in school or at home can be revisited many times and can be adapted to children’s own math skills as they develop over time.
+These common card games that children learn in school or at home can be revisited many times and can be adapted to children’s own math…

 Activities related to counting books can spark a lot of conversation and creativity.
 These English and Spanish-language activity cards are great for printing and using at home and school.